CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### 5. Slave Pens

-For the last two months, the Redbrands have been seizing travelers in the vicinity, imprisoning them within these cells for eventual sale into slavery.
+For the last two months, the Lavender Lancers have been seizing travelers in the vicinity, imprisoning them within these cells for eventual sale into slavery.

 ```
 This elongated chamber is sectioned into three parts, featuring iron bars that partition the north and south areas.
 Filthy straw litters the floors of these cells, while their hinged doors are secured by chains and padlocks.
 In the southern cell, two disheveled mudblood women are confined, while a young mudblood boy is isolated in the northern one.
 All three individuals are clad in simple gray tunics, and iron collars are affixed around their necks.